 The Department of Classical and Near Eastern Studies offers two graduate programs: an MA and a PhD.
 Within the master's program, students may choose from a sub-plan in religions in antiquity, Greek, Latin, or classics.
-Within the PhD program, students may choose to pursue a sub-plan in classics, Latin, or Greek.
+Within the PhD program, students may choose to pursue a sub-plan in classics or religions in antiquity.

 Our programs emphasize skills in reading, writing, critical thinking, analysis, and research.
 Students emerge from our program with an enhanced vocabulary, effective communication skills, and an extensive knowledge of the history of these ancient classical cultures.
 Our graduates hold a variety of positions in post-secondary education and research.